 I am a lover of life and all that it has to offer..
 Rachel Gotto

-So I became immensely careful about what I allowed in, what I allowed myself to think and say inwardly.
-Choosing only to be positive, only use words that promoted inner wellbeing.
+So I became immensely careful about what I allowed in, what I allowed myself to think and say inwardly, choosing only to be positive and use words that promoted inner well-being.
 I encouraged myself constantly, becoming my own mentor.
-It became fun reinventing myself, forming a new relationship with myself and learning to love and accept myself.
-Hope became my mantra and step by step I guided myself towards a new way of being in the world.
+It became fun reinventing myself, learning to love and accept myself.
+Hope became my mantra, and step by step I guided myself towards a new way of being in the world.

+This was no quick fix.
 These changes took time and great perseverance but my efforts have paid off because today I am fully recovered, full of life, strong, happy and healthy.
-Obviously I would rather not have suffered so, but I have grown stronger due to overcoming the obstacles and challenges life has given me.
-I am so grateful for the good qualities that I may not have developed otherwise and I like and respect the person I’ve become.
+Obviously I’d rather not have suffered so, but I’ve grown stronger due to overcoming the challenges life has presented, and I like and respect the person I’ve become.

 Obstacles do not block the path they are the path - Zen Proverb